gpillon/bingo/Readme.md

 - [ ] User Profile page (pass change, etc...)
 - [ ] enhance responsiveness
 - [ ] add translations with i18next
+- [ ] Optimize CI/CD pipeline on frontend, building the ReactAPP only 1 time both for amd64 and arm64

 ## ✨ Features